Electrostasy/dots/README.md

 ### Flashing the image

-Flash the SD image to a selected microSD card using the following command:
+Flash the image to a selected microSD card using the following command:
 ```sh
 dd if=nixos-phobos-*.img of=/dev/sdX bs=1M status=progress oflag=direct
 ```